 - Clerked for a state Supreme Court justice.

-Matthew A. Bryan, ESQ
+Matthew A. Bryan, Sr.

 Matthew Bryan excels at listening to your goals and concerns, and navigating you through the complex minefields that stand in your path.
 He asks the questions that help clarify your vision for what you want to accomplish, and strategizes how to get there.